RohanSaxena7/20DaysOfJavascriptProjects/Day5_DigitalClock/README.md

 <b>Ditital Clock Project</b></br>
-- A website is created that features a digital clock which displays the current time along with the cuurent day.</br>
+- A website is created that features a digital clock which displays the current time along with the current day.</br>
 - The clock works on the 12 hour format and AM/PM is displayed on the screen.
 It displays hours, minutes and the seconds.</br>
 - All the necessary files of the project are present in this folder.</br>